 Our multi-specialist approach enables us to advise you across all practice areas in relation to commercial contracts, and much of the work we do in this area is multi-national in nature.
 As part of this, we can advise you on the potential impact of Brexit on your existing and proposed cross-border commercial arrangements involving EU territories, including strategies for mitigating risk and preserving contract value.

 Our key experience includes advising:

-England and Wales Cricket Board on its major Sponsorship and Kit Supply Agreement with Adidas (UK).
+The England and Wales Cricket Board on its major sponsorship agreement with Adidas.

 Marks & Spencer in relation to the expansion and operation of its UK and international business across more than 40 jurisdictions.

 RSA on its long‑term, multi‑jurisdictional, multi‑vendor strategic IT infrastructure outsourcing arrangements.